yeomann/Subtitle-Translator-Nestjs-with-Nx.dev/start-app.md

 ## Create initial user in the agent entity from the postgres

-Unfortunately, Due to limitation on my side, i couldn't move this task to migeration.
+Unfortunately, Due to fast prototype, i couldn't move this task to migeration.
 _Please use **real email** to test Email functionality of the system._

 ```txt